regen-network/regen-ledger/docs/regen-ledger/interfaces.md

     cosmos.bank.v1beta1.Query/AllBalances
 ```

-In some languages, you may be able to leverage a pre-existing client library to take care of most of the heavy lifting, including compiling protobuf messages.
+In some programming languages, you may be able to leverage a pre-existing client library to take care of most of the heavy lifting, including compiling protobuf messages.
 For javascript/typescript developers, [CosmJS](https://github.com/cosmos/cosmjs) is a great place to start.

 ::: tip